Monitoring the Seine River in Paris

 - Evaluate the effectiveness of initiatives to reduce contaminated discharges.

-- Monitor open water swimming events scheduled in the Seine for the 2024 Olympics to safeguard the health of participating athletes.
+- Monitor open water swimming events taking place in the Seine in the preparation for the Games

 - Make the Seine a public swimming area by 2025 and monitor water quality subsequently